wginsberg/MoonToday/README.md

 [x] Proper layout of main page on mobile
-[x] Insights button takes you to a portfolio aggregate chart [x] Clicking on a wallet brings up a coin insight in a modal window [ ] Do something with the insights page
+[x] Insights button takes you to a portfolio aggregate chart [x] Clicking on a wallet brings up a coin insight in a modal window [x] Biggest movers on insights page
+[ ] Spinners on insights page
+[ ] Portfolio stats on insights page
 * Add a special message to the Summary page for null wallets
 * Add loading animation for wallets page
 * Better loading animation for Insights